catsocks/sebo-tools/README.md

   --help           Show this message and exit.

 Commands:
-  count-files          Print the number of files that match the given... create-cover-images  Remove the background of, and resize if necessary,... normalize-images     Normalize the format, maximum resolution, and... rename-files         Rename files according to the natural sort order...
+  count         Print the number of files for each folder. create-cover  Remove the background of, and resize if necessary, the... normalize     Normalize the format, maximum resolution, and rotation of... rename        Rename the files using a sequence of numbers based on the...
 ```

 ## TODO